 The Nissan company has a long history as one of Japanís top three motor companies.
 The company has been making trucks since at least 1918 and manufactured arms in WWII.
 Nissan exported small cars and pickups under the Datsun brand in the 1960s 70s, and 80s.
 Nissan became a household name, and merged with Renault in 1999.
 Nissan has had its share of economic woes related to the recession.

-More recently, Nissan seems to be working overtime with French partner Renault S.A to develop the Nissan electric car, and perhaps more importantly, electric vehicle infrastructure.
+Nissan has been working overtime with French partner Renault S.A to develop the Nissan electric car, and electric vehicle infrastructure.
 Their financial investment has been $5 billion, with the Leaf turning a profit in 2014.

 Nissan Electric Car